Tim-Brooks/Precipice/README.md

 There are two main mechanisms of back pressure to protect the service.

-First, the concurrencyLevel is the maximum amount of uncompleted actions that a service can be working on at one time.
+1. The concurrencyLevel is the maximum amount of uncompleted actions that a service can be working on at one time.

-Second, if a certain threshold is passed for failures (timeouts + errors) the circuit will open for a configurable time.
+2. If a certain threshold is passed for failures (timeouts + errors) the circuit will open for a configurable time.
 Actions will be rejected while the circuit is open.

 All components of the library are designed to be composable.
 If you would like to provide your own circuit breaker implementation or metrics implementation you are free to do so.
 The default metrics implementation is designed to be performant, avoid unnecessary allocations, and be lock free.
 It should be sufficient for most use cases.